drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 ## Temporal Join

 Now we want to obtain ETH prices in fiat currencies.
-But in `crypto_prices` table we have only btc prices for all other crypto currencies while prices in fiat currencies we have only for BTC in `btc_prices` table.
+But in `crypto_prices` table we have only BTC prices for all other crypto currencies while prices in fiat currencies we have only for BTC in `btc_prices` table.

 ```scala
 val ethBTCPricesTsRdd = TimeSeriesRDD